China no longer affects Bitcoin19th October 2017

 On October 16, professor and head of the economy department, Panos Murdukutas, suggested that the Chinese market could reduce Bitcoin’s price below $ 5,000.

-The Chinese government has already banned Bitcoin and Crypto-currencies, limiting their trade.
+The Chinese government has already banned Bitcoin and Cryptocurrencies trading, limiting their trade.
 As a result, the volume of trading on the Bitcoin exchange market in China has significantly decreased, accounting for about 1% of global transactions in Bitcoin market.

 Bitcoin global exchange market has already been restructured, as trading volumes moved from China to more stable, regulated and efficient markets, such as Japan and South Korea.

-In the medium term, with the strengthening of the South Korean and Japanese markets, more institutional investors will appear on the global Crypto-currencies market and Bitcoin’s price will continue to grow at a rapid pace.
+In the medium term, with the strengthening of the South Korean and Japanese markets, more institutional investors will appear on the global Cryptocurrencies market and Bitcoin’s cryptocurrency trading price will continue to grow at a rapid pace.
 Over the past four days, Bitcoin’s value has increased from $ 4,500 to $ 5,620, posting a weekly gain of $ 1,120.